 So, you’re finally able to book that first tee time of the season that you’ve been dreaming of all winter.
-Springtime is golf time here in York Durham Headwaters.
+Summer golf is here in York Durham Headwaters.
 With our network of courses for all skill levels and desired experiences—from public courses to executive to world renowned—we invite you to get out there and enjoy the fresh air and sunshine on the green.
 These YDH golf courses offer accommodations, and are located close to some of the best attractions and eats around.
-Stay, play and explore this spring in York Durham Headwaters!
+Stay, play and explore this summer in York Durham Headwaters!

 93522 3rd Line EHS, Mono